 The master of fine arts in electronic music and recording media keeps Mills at the forefront of new music.
 Directed by a core faculty of distinguished composers, including John Bischoff, Chris Brown, James Fei, Maggi Payne, and Technical Director Les Stuck, this program welcomes composers and sound artists working with electronic music and electroacoustic media.

 This innovative interdisciplinary program (housed in the internationally acclaimed Center for Contemporary Music) focuses on electronic and computer music, the recording arts, and experimental media.
 It offers courses in recording and mixing, digital and analog synthesis, music software design and programming, interactive music composition, video, and live electronic music performance.
 The program encourages interdisciplinary and collaborative works across disciplines, including dance, art, computer science, poetry, and literature.
-MFA students also have access to the facilities and curriculum of the Intermedia Arts Program, which provides links for students and faculty from all the fine arts disciplines, as well as providing an undergraduate major.
+MFA students also have access to the facilities and curriculum of Art and Technology, which provides links for students and faculty from all the fine arts disciplines, as well as providing an undergraduate major.